• 04.04.2023

 • Array

-NEW: IFC announces it will stop clients funding new coal projects
+4 April 2023, for immediate release.
+NEW: IFC announces that it will stop clients funding new coal projects

 • Update to IFC’s Green Equity Approach published on IFC website.
 [1]